alpheios-project/embed-lib/README.md

 </div>
 ```

-6. Add the `data-alpheios-ignore=all` attribute to any subsections that you don't wish Alpheios to be active on.
+6. Add the `data-alpheios-ignore=all` attribute to any subsections of your page on which Alpheios should NOT be active.
-By default, Alpheios will be active for the entire contents and children elements of any element with the `alpheios-enabled` class.
+By default, Alpheios will be active for the entire contents, including children elements, of any element with the `alpheios-enabled` class.
 If your page is made up of more than just the Latin (or Greek, etc.) text that you want your users to read, then it can sometimes be necessary to tell Alpheios to ignore subset of the page.
 The following example tells Alpheios to be inactive for the instructional text in English, but active for everything else in the parent `div` element.

 ```
 <div class="alpheios-enabled" lang="lat">